 Prior to the COVID-19 pandemic, Queenstown Lakes' housing market was the most expensive in New Zealand with the average dwelling costing around \$1million, and average weekly rents of \$650.
 Coupled with below average incomes, the current average house value to average annual earnings reached a ratio of 20:1.
-Housing affordability will likely remain an issue after the COVID-19 pandemic, despite recent falls in rents
+Housing affordability will likely remain an issue after the COVID-19 pandemic.